simplymichael/kommerce/README.md

 ## Configuration
-The project contains three configuration files:
+The project uses three configuration files:

 - `src/.config.js`: This file holds configuration information related to the business or webiste;
   values that are usually stable, and can be configured by non-developers.
   It contain such things as the business address and social media handles that hardly change.
   To create this file, copy the `src/.config.example.js` file to `src/.config.js`, and modify the values as necessary.

 - `src/.env.js`: This file holds configuration information that are dynamic, and environment-dependent.
   Values such as the user language (for determining which language files to load), and ports for the API server are stored in this file.
   To create this file, copy the `src/.env.example.js` file to `src/.env.js`, and modify the values as necessary.

 - `src/dev-server/.env.js`: This file holds configuration information for the accompanying dev API server  for testing the application.
   To create this file, copy the `src/dev-server/.env.example.js` to `src/dev-server/.env.js` and edit the values as necessary.

 **Note**: The `api.port` port number inside `src/.env.js` must match the `host.port` in the `src/dev-server/.env.js` file.